-The Colorado Coalition Against Sexual Assault (CCASA) is partnered with The Center for Digital Storytelling on this project sponsored by Moms Fight Back to tell the stories of those impacted by sexual violence in Colorado.
-The digital stories created for the CCASA Digital Storytelling Project will be shared publicly during April 2015 for Sexual Assault Awareness Month.
-Our hope is to create digital stories that can expand the public understanding of sexual violence in Colorado and deepen our collective community commitment to supporting survivors and preventing this crime.
+The Colorado Coalition Against Sexual Assault (CCASA) partnered with The Center for Digital Storytelling on this project sponsored by Moms Fight Back to tell the stories of those impacted by sexual violence in Colorado.
+The digital stories created for the CCASA Digital Storytelling Project were shared publicly during April 2015 for Sexual Assault Awareness Month.
+Our hope was to create digital stories that can expand the public understanding of sexual violence in Colorado and deepen our collective community commitment to supporting survivors and preventing this crime.

 The first CCASA Digital Storytelling Project workshop was held in March 2015.

-CCASA’s Director of Training & Communications, Alexa Priddy, talks to Moms Fight Back about the CCASA Digital Storytelling Project as sexual assault issues in Colorado.
-Click here.
+CCASA’s former Director of Training & Communications, Alexa Priddy, talked to Moms Fight Back about the CCASA Digital Storytelling Project and sexual assault issues in Colorado; to watch the video click here.

 Please check back as additional workshops are planned.